Postdoctoral Research Regulations

 2. A copy of the PhD certificate or equivalent;

-3. A structured work plan with a chronogram of the research duration (explaining the activities to be developed at CES);
+3. A structured work plan with a timeline of the research duration (explaining the activities to be developed at CES);

 4. A letter of motivation explaining why CES was chosen as the host institution;